FAQs About Federal Work-Study

 May I work more than one job?

-Yes, but student cannot exceed the amount of award for the academic year.
+Yes, but student cannot exceed the amount of offer for the academic year.
 The student worker and supervisor will be responsible for tracking the hours worked so the student worker does not exceed awarded amounts.
 Contracts from both positions must be complete and submitted to the FWS Coordinator for processing.
-This does not increase their award and student workers will not be allowed to exceed the awarded amount.
+This does not increase their offer and student workers will not be allowed to exceed the offered amount.

 Is the wage that is earned taxable?